mbfoss/ezdap-adapters.nvim/README.md

 ```

 ezdap.nvim globs `ezdap-adapters/*.lua` across the runtimepath and registers
-each file under its filename stem — `debugpy.lua` becomes the `debugpy` adapter.
+each file under its filename stem, so `debugpy.lua` becomes the `debugpy`
+adapter.
 The directory sits beside `lsp/` and `plugin/`, not under `lua/`: these are
 files read by name, not Lua modules.
 The plugin works the same way; it puts its
 own `ezdap-adapters/` directory on the runtimepath.